 With over 40 Million ‘fans’ on Facebook, Red Bull is one of the most popular brands on the world’s largest social networking site.
 And consistent with the content it creates on other online channel, the product itself is almost never promoted or even mentioned.
 Instead, the focus is on the athletes and the amazing feats they are engaging in.
 Most of the content is delivered via stunning visuals with text to describe what’s happening.
 But the brand is promoting the activities and athletes directly, and the brand itself very indirectly.

-Last year Facebook did a study into how its most popular brands drive engagement via its Pages.
+In 2012, Facebook did a study into how its most popular brands drive engagement via its Pages.
 Specifically, Facebook found that brands create three types of content on its brand pages: